Wednesday, November 28, 2007

 I thought I’d just walk down to the VFW anyway.
 If he was still there maybe I could get him to go back to the Chalfonte before he got in trouble.
 If he wasn’t there I’d have a quiet beer and then go home and try to read some more of The Waste Land till I got sleepy, which, if that poem continued as it had been, would be after three or four lines.

 The VFW is off the beaten track, and generally speaking only locals go there.
 I’ve stopped in there off and on over the years, although I’ve never officially joined the post.
 It’s not really my cup of tea.
-I prefer the more touristy bars like the Ugly Mug, the Pilot House, Sid’s, even the god-awful Top of the Marq.
+I prefer the more touristy bars like the Ugly Mug, the Pilot House, Sid’s, even the Top of the Marq.
 I suppose I prefer those places because I feel more anonymous in them.
-If I go into the VFW it’s always the same locals I’ve seen there every other time I’ve been there on my yearly vacations, and unfortunately they know who I am, because my aunts have had their place here for about ten years, and even though they themselves would not be caught dead in any sort of bar, everyone in town knows them because everyone in Cape May knows everyone else.
+If I go into the VFW it’s always the same locals I’ve seen there every other time I’ve been there on my yearly vacations, and unfortunately they know who I am, because my aunts are year-round residents and everyone in town knows them because everyone in Cape May knows everyone else.

 Now why does this bother me, I wonder?
 Shouldn’t I like it that everyone knows me?
 But no, I don’t like it.
 If I must go into a bar, and apparently sometimes I must, I prefer to slip in quietly, the unknown quiet man quietly drinking his beer or Manhattan.
 The last thing I need is a bar full of hearty fellows clapping me on the back and asking me how it’s going.